Geography of bilinearized Legendrian contact homology: Geography of bilinearized Legendrian contact homology

 We are now in position to show that these 2-copies of connected sums destroy almost all terms in the Poincar\'e polynomial for bilinearized LCH.

 \begin{Prop} The Poincar\'e polynomial $P_{\widetilde{\Lambda}^{(2N)}, \widetilde{\varepsilon}_L, \widetilde{\varepsilon}_R}$ is equal to $1$. \end{Prop}

-\begin{proof} Let us show by induction that, after applying $k$ successive $2$-copies of connected sums on $\Lambda^{(2N)}$, its Poincar\'e polynomial is given by $(N-k)(1+t^n)$.
-Proposition~\ref{prop:polyN} corresponds to the case $k=0$.
-When applying a $(k+1)$th 2-copy of connected sum, the first step is to remove open neighborhoods of the chords $m'_{2i-1,2i}$ and $m'_{2i+1,2i+2}$.
-Since $\partial s_{2i-1,2i} = m_{2i-1,2i} + m'_{2i-1,2i}$ as in the proof of Proposition~\ref{prop:augtube}, The homology class of $m'_{2i-1,2i}$ coincides with that of $m_{2i-1,2i}$, which contributes a term $1$ in the Poincar\'e polynomial.
-A similar property holds for $m'_{2i+1,2i+2}$.
-Therefore, removing these two chords contributes $-2$ to the Poincar\'e polynomial.
+\begin{proof} Let us show by induction that, after applying $i$ successive $2$-copies of connected sums on $\Lambda^{(2N)}$, its Poincar\'e polynomial is given by $(N-k)(1+t^n)$.
+Proposition~\ref{prop:polyN} corresponds to the case $i=0$.
+Let us denote for shorthand notation $C_*$ the bLCH chain complex after $i-1$ successive $2$-copies of connected sums, and $\tilde{C}_*$ the bLCH chain complex after $i$ successive $2$-copies of connected sums.
+Using the description of the $i$th 2-copy of connected sum in the proof of Proposition~\ref{prop:augtube}, we see that this operation has two effects on the complex $C_*$.
+First, the generators $m'_{2i-1,2i}$ and $m'_{2i+1,2i+2}$ are removed.
+Second, we add generators of the bLCH complex $C^h_*$ of the $(n-1)$-dimensional standard Legendrian Hopf link with distinct augmentations.
+Recall that $C^h_*$ forms a subcomplex of $\tilde{C}_*$, as explained in the proof of Proposition~\ref{prop:augtube}.

-The second step is to add a double connecting tube, which contains the bilinearized complex for the $n-1$-dimensional standard Legendrian Hopf link.
-This complex forms a subcomplex of the complex for the whole Legendrian submanifold, as explained in the proof of Proposition~\ref{prop:augtube}.
-By Proposition~\ref{prop:polyN} with $N=1$ and $n$ replaced with $n-1$, its homology is generated by $m^h_{2i-1,2i}$ in degree $0$ and by $c^h_{2i,2i}$ in degree $n-1$.
-The proof of Proposition~\ref{prop:augtube} shows that $m^h_{2i-1,2i}$ is not hit by the differential.
-On the other hand, $c^h_{2i,2i}$ is hit by $c_{2i,2i}$ and by $c_{2i+2,2i+2}$, which generate each a homology class as shown in the proof of Proposition~\ref{prop:polyN}.
-Therefore, the second step contributes $+1 - t^n$ to the Poincar\'e polynomial.